 2. Intentional Transitions

-This is an especially helpful tip for anyone who works from home, but transitions are a great tool for anyone with a busy life.
-In fact, the more full your life is with commitments, projects, and obligations, the more important it is to create boundaries between them.
+This is an especially helpful tip for anyone who works from home.
+Still, transitions are an excellent tool for anyone with a busy life.
+In fact, the more full your life is with commitments, projects, and obligations, the more critical it is to create boundaries between them.

 An intentional transition can be very simple, something like: